Connect with us

 This is not the first time the state corporation has sent a letter to the apostle.
 On February 3, 2020, the company informed Mr. Ng’ang’a of its intention to take over the church’s land, claiming it was illegally acquired from the parastatal.

-“[Neno Evangelism] encroaches on land initially reserved for railway use,” Kenya Railways said, asking the church to surrender documents pertaining to the “irregular” allocation of the land.
+“[Neno Evangelism] encroaches on land initially reserved for railway use,” Kenya Railways said, asking the church to surrender documents of the “irregular” allocation of the land.

 RELATED: Bishop Wanjiru Fights to Save JIAM Church from Demolition